threelittlemonkeys/pointer-networks-pytorch/README.md

 # Pointer Networks in PyTorch

-A minimal PyTorch implementation of Pointer Networks (Vinyals et al 2015).
+A minimal PyTorch implementation of Pointer Networks.

 Supported features:
 - Mini-batch training with CUDA